YggdrasilWotLK/Yggdrasil-3.3.5a-Transfer-Tool/Readme.txt

 Welcome to Yggdrasil's WotLK 3.3.5a Transfer Tool.

-PIP requirements:
+PIP requirements if running python3.11 or higher: pip install datetime

-pip install shutil datetime csv os re glob math subprocess sys
+(If you're running an older Python version, you may need to manually run some of the below pip commands: pip install shutil datetime csv os re glob math subprocess sys)

 Instructions:
 0, Prep: Delete contents of RawData folder